 You can also use the microwave if you’d like.
 Put the beans in a bowl, cover with a paper towel, and heat at 30-second intervals, stirring in between each interval.
 It may also help to put your microwave on 50% power.
 You don’t want to suck out all the moisture.

-2. How Long Do Refried Beans Last in the Fridge?
-You should only keep refried beans in the fridge for two or three days.
+2. How Long Do They Last?
+You should only keep refried beans in the fridge for 3-4 days.

 - Combine black beans, water, jerk seasoning, garlic powder, onion powder, and salt/pepper in the Instant Pot.